ivy-lang/ivy-bitcoin/docs/language/README.md

-# Bitcoin Ivy Language
+# Ivy Language

+Ivy is a smart contract language developed at [Chain](https://www.chain.com/) that now supports compilation to Bitcoin.

-Bitcoin Ivy allows you to write contracts that secure Bitcoin using arbitrary combinations of conditions supported by Bitcoin Script.
+Ivy allows you to write contracts that secure Bitcoin using arbitrary combinations of conditions supported by Bitcoin Script.

 Each contract has one or more clauses.
 You only need to satisfy one of a contract’s clauses to unlock its value.
 Once a contract has been satisfied, that contract is destroyed and its value is unlocked.